 - Best thermal conductivity

-Please consult your owners manual for the spark plug that best suites your vehicle or contact your nearest e-CAR worskhop for advice, sales and fitment.
+Please consult your owner’s manual for the spark plug that best suits your vehicle or contact your nearest e-CAR workshop for advice, sales, and fitment.